financefeast/doc_md/source/content/api-documentation/api-v1/_index.md

 to Financefeast API you can use strings or the primitive type.

 ### IDs
-Object ID in financefeast system uses UUID v4.
+Object IDs in financefeast system uses UUID v4.
 When making requests, the format with dashes is accepted.

 ```